 Contractor represents and warrants that:

-Except to the extent that any Deliverables are provided to Consortium pursuant to a license, Contractor represents and warrants that its Deliverables shall be free of liens or encumbrances.
+Except to the extent that any Deliverables are provided to Consortium pursuant to a license, Contractor represents and warrants that its Deliverables shall be free of liens or encumbrances included by Contractor.

 Contractor shall pass through to Consortium to the fullest extent permitted by law or by agreement any applicable warranty or indemnity offered by any manufacturer of any Deliverable, including any third party Hardware or Software or any other third party product or service sold or licensed to Consortium.